-Established by the SMSC and Better Way Foundation, the Healthy Children Healthy Nations Fund is focused on helping Native children thrive in both reservation and urban settings.
+Established by the SMSC and Better Way Foundation, the Healthy Children, Healthy Nations Fund has been focused on helping Native children thrive in both reservation and urban settings.
 This collaborative fund is the first donor-advised fund dedicated to supporting the innovation and expansion of early childhood development and childhood nutrition programs in Minnesota’s Native communities.

-The fund supports work that expands Native early childhood development programs, provides healthful early nutrition to children, and seeks to build whole, healthy Native children, families and communities.
+The fund has supported work that expands Native early childhood development programs, provides healthful early nutrition to children, and seeks to build whole, healthy Native children, families and communities.

 In June 2019, the Fund awarded $220,000 in grants to 10 Native American tribes and nonprofits in Minnesota.
 Grants were offered to tribes and Native nonprofits whose work aligns with the goals of the initiative and who need additional support to either help advance a specific element of their work, develop a new initiative, or explore new collaborations, partnerships and strategies.